Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (g) Immediate actions taken to ensure health and welfare of individual involved and any at-risk individuals;

-(h) Name of primary person involved and his or her relationship to the individual;
+(h) Name of primary person involved and that person's relationship to the individual;

 (i) Names of witnesses;